awsdocs/aws-auto-scaling-user-guide/doc_source/auth-and-access-control.md

 ## AWS Auto Scaling Keys<a name="aws-autoscaling-keys"></a>

-For a list of context keys supported by each AWS service and a list of AWS\-wide policy keys, see [AWS Service Actions and Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actionsconditions.html) and [Global and IAM Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
+For a list of context keys supported by each AWS service and a list of AWS\-wide policy keys, see [Actions, Resources, and Condition Keys for AWS Services](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html) and [AWS Global Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 ## Example Policies<a name="aws-auto-scaling-example-policies"></a>